Why Mediation is a Viable Option in Estate Disputes

 Before entering mediation, it is crucial to compile all relevant documentation concerning the estate.
 This includes the will, any amendments, financial statements, property deeds, and records of previous communications among family members.
 Understanding the specifics of the estate will provide a strong foundation for discussions, allowing each party to present their perspective based on factual information.
 Gathering this data not only aids in clarifying positions but also facilitates a more efficient mediation process.

 Yes, mediation discussions are typically confidential.
 Participants sign confidentiality agreements to ensure that anything disclosed during the mediation process cannot be used in court if the mediation does not result in a resolution.
-It is important to understand and discuss the specifics of confidentiality with your mediator.Related Links
+It is important to understand and discuss the specifics of confidentiality with your mediator.During court proceedings, you can expect to present your arguments, review evidence, and possibly face cross-examination.
+The judge will assess the information presented and make a determination based on the law.

 Roundup of Recent Changes in Contested Estate Law